Board of Directors

 Support has come from Newpark Resources, General Motors Student Corps, Ford Motor, Quicken Loans, Scott's Miracle Grow, Christ Church Grosse Pointe, Seeds of Change, Chelsea Retirement Village, Lake Ann UMC, Cherry Republic, Heron Oaks, BayWear, The Homestead Resort, Binsfeld Engineering, Roland Berger, The Whybrew, Shiffman, Howes, Workman, Fleurlage, and Hunt Families, Southwest Solutions of Detroit, The Rotary Club of Belleville, Ontario, Garden Goods, McGough's, and many others.

-In particular, since 2012 General Motors has donated thousands of used, recycled parts containers (raised beds!) to projects aimed at rebuilding Detroit's neighborhoods and feeding those in need.
+In particular, since 2012 General Motors has donated hundreds of used, recycled parts containers (raised beds!) to projects aimed at rebuilding Detroit's neighborhoods and feeding those in need.